Extends

 Returns:

 An object containing the channel object and property name.
-Returns undefined if the path is not provided or if one of stx or self is not provided.
+Returns empty object if the path is not provided or if one of

 Locates the nearest UI helper for a given attribute.
 If none exists, then it is created at the top node of the chart context.